-Formal caucus is a portion of committee that allows you to present draft resolutions and respond to questions from other delegates.
+Formal caucus is a portion of committee that allows delegates to present draft resolutions and respond to questions from other delegates.

-To enter into a formal caucus, you must motion for a formal caucus and state the speaking time for each resolution.
-The committee will then vote on this motion, and enter into a formal caucus if a simple majority (50% + 1) is reached.
+To enter into formal caucus, a delegate must motion for a formal caucus and state the speaking time for each resolution.
+The committee will then vote on this motion, and enter into formal caucus if simple majority (50% +1) is reached.
 Any time left after the speeches may be yielded to questions.
-You may ask the Chair to tap the gavel partially through the time to indicate that the time remaining after the speech will be dedicated to questions.
-No follow-up questions can be asked; if you are not satisfied with a response to one of their questions, you must re-raise your placard, be called on by the Chair again, and ask a new question.
+Delegates may ask the Chair to tap the gavel partially through the time to indicate that the time remaining after the speech will be dedicated to questions.
+No follow-up questions can be asked; if a delegate is not satisfied with a response to one of their questions, they must re-raise their placard, be called on by the Chair again, and ask a new question.